 Telephone: +34 932 68 73 60

 Festivals, Festivity and Mercats

-On April 23rd, it’s the UNESCO World Book Day, but in the Catalonian capital, it’s been ‘The Day of the Rose’ since the 1400s.
-The locals celebrate it by offering books and flowers to each other.
+On April 23rd, it’s UNESCO World Book Day.
+However, in the Catalonian capital, it’s been ‘The Day of the Rose’ since the 1400s.
+So, the locals celebrate it by offering books and flowers to each other.
 The bookshops in the city dust off their volumes and take them out under the spring sun to fill the central streets like Rambla de Catalunya and Passeig de Gracia.
 For a few days, it’s hard, if not impossible, to walk on these streets; all you see around are books and more books!